7 Summer Fundraising Ideas That Actually Work

 If you organize the barbecue well in advance, you can also source additional sponsors.
 For large donations, you can display your donors’ logos on aprons, banners, tents, or other displays.

-A very important consideration when organizing a barbecue is food safety.
-Make sure the food, especially meat, is of good quality and is preserved in appropriate conditions.
-Begin cooking before the official start time so that some of the food is ready when people begin to arrive.
-Side dishes such as beans, coleslaw and salad can be prepared in advance.
+An important consideration when organizing a barbecue is food safety.
+Ensure the food, especially meat, is of good quality and preserved appropriately.
+Begin cooking before the official start time so that some food is ready when people arrive.
+Side dishes such as beans, coleslaw, and salad can be prepared in advance.

 Make sure you have a lot of volunteers available.
 Ask them to arrive early on the big day.
 Volunteers should regularly monitor the area and pick up tables, chairs, barbecues, and trash.
 They can also be in charge of the music for the event.
 Naturally, make sure to thank your contributors and volunteers for their time and contribution.

 Pro tip: Set a fundraising goal and announce it during the promotional campaign.
-For example, you can set out to raise $10,000 dollars for remodeling your animal shelter or school playground.
-This not only helps determine the level of activities for the barbecue fundraiser but also lets people know what their money is going towards (which can help raise even more funds).
+For example, you can set out to raise 10,000 dollars for remodeling your animal shelter or school playground.
+This not only helps determine the level of activities for the barbecue fundraiser but also lets people know what their money is going towards (which can help raise even more funds) and creates a sense of urgency.

 5. Swim-a-Thon